A. Class attendance

 In case of suspected dishonesty, the faculty member will speak to the student first.
-If the faculty member is unconvinced by the student’s explanation, he or she will report the incident to the Dean of Faculty.
+If the faculty member is unconvinced by the student’s explanation, he or she will report the incident to the Academic Dean.
 A Disciplinary Board may be convened by the Rector to address the issue.

 E. Audiotaping Policy

 Audiotaping of classes at St. John’s Seminary is not permitted without express permission from the instructor, and instructors reserve the right to prohibit such recordings.
 In the event that the instructor grants such permission, the instructor will announce to the class, or audience, that the session is being audiotaped.
 Unless expressly stated otherwise by the instructor, participants obtaining permission to record classes must implicitly agree (1) that the recordings will be used only for academic review and preparation related to the class, (2) that such recordings will not be distributed to, or shared with, persons who are not members of that course of a particular term, (3) that such recordings will not be placed on the Internet, and (4) that all such recordings will be destroyed at the completion of the course by those participants in possession of them.
 Failure to abide by these conditions will result in the loss of permission to audiotape classes and disciplinary action.